dotnet/runtime/docs/project/linux-build-methodology.md

 1. Build on an old distribution

    The Python ecosystem's [manylinux](https://github.com/pypa/manylinux) project uses this approach.
-They provide docker images that use Linux distributions based on specific versions glibc or musl libc, and come with a standardized set of build tools from that distribution preinstalled.
+They provide docker images that use Linux distributions based on specific versions of glibc or musl libc, and come with a standardized set of build tools from that distribution preinstalled.

    The [Red Hat Developer Toolset](https://docs.redhat.com/en/documentation/red_hat_developer_toolset/12/html/user_guide/chap-Red_Hat_Developer_Toolset#sect-Red_Hat_Developer_Toolset-About) also takes this approach.
 It provides backports of more recent compiler toolchains to older Linux distributions, allowing these distributions to target the distribution-provided C library using newer compilers.